AzeemIdrisi/PhoneSploit-Pro/README.md

 * Copy all Screenshots to computer.
 * Copy all Camera Photos to computer.
 * Take screenshots and screen-record anonymously (Automatically delete file from target device).
+* Open a link/URL on targest device.
+* Display an Image/Photo on target device.
+* Play an audio on target device.
+* Play a video on taget device.

 # Requirements
 * [`git`](https://git-scm.com/) : Git